Pediatric Neurology

 Symptoms

 If your child’s nervous system isn’t working properly, it can cause delays in her normal development and functioning.
-Early detection means that we have a better chance of identifying the cause, quickly treating her and decrease the chance that she’ll have long-term complications.
+Early detection means that we have a better chance of identifying the cause, quickly treating her, and decreasing the chance that she’ll have long-term complications.

 Your child’s doctor may request a neurological exam if your child:

-- is experiencing a change in behavior, or in balance or coordination
+• is experiencing a change in behavior, balance or coordination

 Treatments